tecompufiv/custom-text-image-compress/README.md

 ## Annotations

-- Overall the programm is working great, *docstring was used.*
+- Overall the program is working great, *docstring was used.*

 - The `App.py` code includes some statements used to show the proff of work, you can get rid off this lines with no problem